shuklaayush/badger-sett-1.5/README.md

 It it extremely important that governance is a timelock, as some changes (changing strategies) can be used with malicious intent

-DO NOT trust these contracts, unless `governance` is a timelock with a delay of over a day (typically 2 days)
+DO NOT trust these contracts, unless `governance` is a timelock with a delay of at least 2 days